 - Type C covers the whole leg offering protection on the back side and is generally worn as ordinary trousers

-- Type A trousers only protect the front of the legs and generally referred to as chaps.
+- Type A trousers only protect the front of the legs and are generally referred to as chaps.
 Can be worn over ordinary work trousers or on their own.
-These type of trousers are recommended for homeowners and for general use as they provide adequate protection combined with comfort and cost effectiveness.
+These types of trousers are recommended for homeowners and for general use as they provide adequate protection combined with comfort and cost-effectiveness.

 Budget chainsaw chaps only protect from flying debris, while more expensive and professional ones have extra reinforcements like kevlar or layers of ballistic nylon to protect against chain injuries.

 Gas powered chainsaws are immensely loud, way above the recommended noise exposure limit of 85 dB.
 Always wear ear defenders or earplugs as well as ear covers to protect your ears from the level of noises related to operating a chainsaw.